 ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Tires Check tire pressure and condition. - Front: MIN 124 kPa (18 PSI), LOADED 138 kPa (20 PSI) - Rear: MIN 124 kPa (18 PSI), LOADED 179 kPa (26 PSI) Wheels Check wheels for damage and for abnormal play, and check lug nuts are tightened.
 Radiator Check radiator for cleanliness.
 Front grill kit Slightly push on top of front right inner fender and inspect front grill kit for cleanliness.
 Engine oil Check engine oil level.
 Coolant Check coolant level.
-Engine air filter Inspect the engine air filter.
-CVT both air filters Inspect the filters (when riding in severe conditions).
+Brake fluid Check brake fluid level.
+Engine air filter Inspect primary engine air filter, replace if needed (service more often when riding in dusty conditions).
+CVT both air filters Inspect and clean the 2 CVT air filters (when riding in dusty conditions).
 Drive shaft boots Check drive shaft boots and protectors condition.

-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Cargo Load: If you transport a cargo, respect the maximum loading capacity of 68 kg (150 lb)Vehicle Load: Ensure that total load on the vehicle (including operator, passengers, cargo, tongue weight and added accessories) does not exceed 399 kg (880 lb).
-Cargo and load If you are pulling a trailer or another equipment (if equipped with a hitch): - Check hitch and trailer ball condition. - Respect the tongue capacity and towing capacity. - Ensure trailer is properly secured to hitch.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Cargo Load: If you transport a cargo, respect the maximum loading capacity of 68 kg (150 lb) Vehicle Load: Ensure that total load on the vehicle (including operator, passengers, cargo, tongue weight and added accessories) does not exceed 399 kg (880 lb).)
+Cargo and load If you are pulling a trailer or another equipment (if equipped with a hitch): Check hitch and trailer ball condition.
+Respect the tongue capacity and towing capacity.
+Ensure trailer is properly secured to hitch.
 Rear cargo rack Check if the cargo on rack is properly secured.
 Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly.